awawa42/maximize-build-space/README.md

     required: false
     default: '100'
   swap-size-mb:
-    description: 'Swap space to create, in Megabytes.'
+    description: 'Zram swap space to create, in Megabytes.'
     required: false
+    default: '16384'
+  min-space-gb:
+    description: 'Perform a free space check at the end of the action.
+The step will fail if not pass. in Gigabytes'
+    required: false
-    default: '4096'
+    default: '10'
   overprovision-lvm:
     description: |
       Create the LVM disk images as sparse files, making the space required for the LVM image files *appear* unused on the